Interest Rate predictions for 2026 – what homebuyers need to know

 Interest rates are one of the most important factors you need to research before applying for a home loan.
 They determine what you will pay, over and above the monthly repayments on your home loan.

 Interest rates can fluctuate or remain stable throughout the year, depending on market conditions.
-Interest rate predictions have a bearing on whether it’s a good time to enter the market.
+Interest rate predictions can also indicate whether it’s a good time to enter the market.

-Fortunately, interest rate predictions look positive for 2025.
-We explain.
+Fortunately, interest rate predictions look positive for 2026.
+Below is more information.

-Note Find out what you’ll likely pay on interest rates by having your financial situation assessed.
+Note: Find out what you’ll likely pay in interest rates by having your financial situation assessed.
 You can do this by getting pre-approved with ooba Home Loans.
 We assess your financial situation and provide a solid estimate of what you can afford on your home loan.

 Recent changes to the interest rate